Guidelines for Submissions

 - Questionnaire: Tools and Environments

 Please choose the questionnaire according to the type of resource that you are reviewing.
 This can be done before or after submitting the review.
-The data entered in the questionnaire will be used for two purposes: 1) To provide general information regarding the reviewed project and the reviewer, which will be used to generate the header of the written review; 2) To obtain specific information about the reviewed project, which will be used to create a factsheet accompanying the review and to gain statistical insights into the sphere of digital editions and text collections (see the data overview).
+The data entered in the questionnaire will be used for two purposes: 1) To provide general information regarding the reviewed project and the reviewer, which will be used to generate the header of the written review; 2) To obtain specific information about the reviewed project, which will be used to create a factsheet accompanying the review and to gain statistical insights into the sphere of digital editions, text collections, and tools and environments (see the data overview).
 The written review and the results of the filled out questionnaire will be merged into a single XML-TEI file publicly available for download.

 Review Submission Checklist